Richmond celebrates National Indigenous People’s Day at the Gulf of Georgia Cannery with First Nations performances and cultural activities in June.

 National Indigenous Peoples Day at the Gulf of Georgia Cannery

-Located at Richmond’s Steveston Village at 12138 Fourth Avenue, the Gulf of Georgia Cannery is a museum that showcases local history and the region’s salmon-canning past.
+Located in Richmond’s Steveston Village at 12138 Fourth Avenue, the Gulf of Georgia Cannery is a museum showcasing local history and the region’s salmon-canning past.
 The National Historic Site hosts a number of special events each year.

-In 2025 The Water We Call Home takes place on Saturday, June 14th.
-The First Nations-centred celebration runs from 11:00 am until 4:00 pm.
-Admission is free for everyone for the whole day, so from 10:00 am until 5:00 pm.
+In 2025 The Water We Call Home took place on Saturday, June 14th.
+The First Nations-centred celebration ran from 11:00 am to 4:00 pm, with free museum admission available all day from 10:00 am until 5:00 pm.
+A similar schedule is expected if the event returns in 2026.

 What to Expect at the Event

-There is typically a fair bit going on at the Cannery during National Indigenous Peoples Day or the days leading up to it.
+In past years, there has typically been a wide range of activities happening at the Cannery during National Indigenous Peoples Day or in the days leading up to it

-From our experience in past years, you can usually expect to see anywhere between a few dozen and 200 people at any given time enjoying various First Nations cultural performances.
+Based on our experience in past years, you can usually expect to see anywhere from a few dozen to 200 people at any given time enjoying various performances.
+Activities have included First Nations storytelling, singing, and drumming.

 Event Schedule